devlaming/gnames/README.md

 Drawing genotypes generation 2
 Drawing traits generation 2
-Highest diagonal element of GRM after 2 generations = 1.045
+Highest diagonal element of GRM after 2 generations = 1.045 Writing PLINK binary files (genotypes.bed, .bim, .fam)
-Runtime: 1.235 seconds
+Runtime: 1.31 seconds
 ```

 This output shows `gnames` has simulated a founder population comprising 1000 individuals and 10,000 SNPs.
-Subsequently, `gnames` has simulated two generations of offspring data under genetic nurture and assortative mating.
-The whole simulation took about 1.2 seconds.
-The highest element of the diagonal of the GRM has increased from 1.042 to 1.045 over the two generations.
+Subsequently, `gnames` has simulated two generations of offspring data under genetic nurture and assortative mating. `gnames` reports that the highest element of the diagonal of the GRM has increased from 1.042 to 1.045 over the two generations.

+Finally, `gnames` created set of PLINK binary files: `genotypes.bed`, `genotypes.bim`, `genotypes.fam`.
+These PLINK binary files can readily be used for follow-up analyses using tools such as [PLINK](https://www.cog-genomics.org/plink/).

+The whole simulation and data export took less than two seconds.

 ## Tutorial